Keshy31/ripples/docs/Cymatics Simulator Project Overview.md

 Cymatics, derived from the Ancient Greek *kŷma* (wave), is a subset of **modal vibrational phenomena** where sound and vibration create visible, geometric patterns in matter.
 Coined by Swiss physician **Hans Jenny (1904–1972)**, it typically involves vibrating a plate, diaphragm, or membrane, with particles (e.g., sand, lycopodium powder), pastes, or liquids revealing **regions of maximum and minimum displacement**—forming intricate nodal lines and harmonic structures.
 Patterns vary by the medium's geometry, driving frequency, and constraints.

-This project develops a **visually impressive software-based cymatics simulator** using a Zig-first approach with **CUDA** for GPU-accelerated simulations and **OpenGL** for shader-driven rendering via GLAD and GLFW.
+This project develops a **visually impressive software-based cymatics simulator** using a C++-first approach with **CUDA** for GPU-accelerated simulations and **OpenGL** for shader-driven rendering via GLAD and GLFW.
 Optimized for an **NVIDIA RTX 4080**, it replicates classic experiments like **Chladni plates** and **Faraday waves** while enabling real-time interactivity.
 Inspired by historical setups (e.g., Chinese spouting bowls, cymascopes) and modern art (e.g., Nigel Stanford's 2014 video, Eurovision's 2020 medal), the simulator democratizes cymatics—allowing safe, infinite exploration without physical hazards.

 **Key Goals**:
 - Accurate simulation of **Chladni figures**, **Faraday waves**, and organic forms.
 - High-resolution (4K+), 60+ FPS performance.
 - Intuitive controls for frequencies, amplitudes, and mediums (sand/water).
-- **Zig showcase**: Tie into systems programming trends via efficient, safe computations.
+- **C++ showcase**: Tie into systems programming trends via efficient, safe computations.
 - Open-source, extensible for education, art, and research.

 This refined overview integrates precise facts from authoritative sources, enhancing historical accuracy and theoretical depth.
 (Word count: ~350)